MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/relationship-analytics.md

 **Most contacted by:** Provides statistics about the internal contacts who most contacted external contacts.
 These contacts may include external users who are heavily involved with the internal contacts even if they are not part of the record’s users. <br>

-**Relationship activities**: Provides a more detailed look of activities over time, broken down by date and activity type such as emails sent, email received, meetings sent, meetings received, phone calls made, and phone calls received.
+**Relationship activities**: Provides a more detailed look of activities over fixed time of 90 days, broken down by date and activity type such as emails sent, email received, meetings sent, meetings received, phone calls made, and phone calls received.

 <a name="Calculations"></a>